|As a precaution to prevent the spread of COVID-19, we are only seeing emergency patients on emergency basis for now and until further notice.

 If you have unexplained cracking and popping in your jaw, an ongoing earache that does not seem to want to go away, and pain when you chew, there is a very high likelihood that you are suffering from TMJ (temporomandibular joint) disorder.
 Your temporomandibular joint is the hinge that connects your jaw to the rest of your face, and when it stops working as expected, that is when the pain and the dysfunction occurs.
 For many people, this disorder is a mild inconvenience, but it can be completely devastating and disabling for others.
-We here at J.J.
+We here at Ashley Bennett and J.J.
 Perkiomaki DMD PC understand how miserable TMJ can be and will work with you to ease your symptoms and help you find relief.

 What is TMJ and What Can I Do About It?Most people do not pay much attention to their temporomandibular joint.
 For the most part, this connective joint goes unnoticed.
 However, the moment that it becomes dysfunctional and stops working properly, it can suddenly become the center of your attention.
 TMJ disorder can cause headaches, pain or tenderness in your mouth or your jaw, clicking and locking of the joint, and pain when you chew.
 The cause of TMJ disorder is a little bit of a mystery, but for many people, stress seems to be a major trigger.
 Other factors that can lead to TMJ disorder include arthritis, an impact injury to your jaw, or if your joint disk wears down.
 People who grind their teeth have a higher risk of problems with TMJ, as do those who have poor bite alignment.